 Always choose the high road

-Being honest may not always be the easiest or most convenient course, but it is the course of integrity.
+Being honest may not always be the easiest or most convenient course and that’s why courage is required.
+But honesty is the course of integrity.
 Regardless of the prevalence of dishonesty, we all have the freedom to choose to live by a higher standard.
 People of integrity will always recognize and appreciate your honesty and courage.

 To be persuasive we must be believable; to be believable we must